komar41/vigma/README.md

 ## Replicating the Results

 To replicate the the results of Fig. 1 presented in the paper, first complete the installation either using Docker or manually as described above.
-You have to then navigate to the **notebooks** folder.
-Here, you will find a Jupyter notebook named **"teaser.ipynb"**.
+Once installed, launch Jupyter Notebook either by navigating directly to [http://localhost:8888/](http://localhost:8888/) (if using Docker) or by activating the conda environment and then running Jupyter Notebook inside the notebooks folder (if installed manually).
+You have to then navigate to a Jupyter notebook named **"teaser.ipynb"**.
 Open this notebook and run the cells sequentially.
 It includes explanations and code snippets to help you understand each step.
 For replicating the **visualization frontend**, follow the steps below:

 - After installation, navigate to the web interface in your browser.
 You can use the following link to access the web interface: [http://localhost:3000](http://localhost:3000).